 The College also sponsors one defined contribution plan, and as such, benefits depend solely on amounts contributed to the plan plus investment earnings.
 Full-time faculty and administrative employees are eligible to participate from the date of employment, and clerical employees have a one year waiting period.
 Participation is mandatory for full-time faculty and administrative employees upon reaching the age of 30 or after two years of employment, whichever is the later date.
-Participation is mandatory for full-time faculty may participate after earning four seniority units, as defined in the collective bargaining agreement.
+Participation is mandatory for full-time classified and confidential employees upon reaching the age of 30 or after four years of employment, whichever is the later date.
+Part-time faculty may participate after earning four seniority units, as defined in the collective bargaining agreements.
 College policy and collective bargaining agreements require that both the employee and the College contribute amounts, as set forth below, based on the employee's earnings.